MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 End users install and open the Microsoft Defender app to start onboarding.

-- If an admin has set up optional permissions, then the user can **Skip** VPN permission and complete onboarding.
+- If an admin has set up optional permissions, then the user can Skip VPN permission and complete onboarding.
 - Even if the user has skipped VPN, the device is able to onboard, and a heartbeat is sent.
 - If VPN is disabled, web protection isn't active.
 - Later, the user can enable web protection from within the app, which installs the VPN configuration on the device.

 > [!NOTE]
-> **Optional Permission** is different from **Disable Web Protection**.
+> Optional Permission is different from Disable Web Protection.
 Optional VPN Permission only helps to skip the permission during onboarding but its available for the end user to later review and enable it.
-While **Disable Web Protection** allows users to onboard the Defender for Endpoint app without the Web Protection.
+While Disable Web Protection allows users to onboard the Defender for Endpoint app without the Web Protection.
 It cannot be enabled later.

 ## Jailbreak detection